crohit92/angular-material-weds-bootstrap/index.md

    - width
    - and many more...
 - A grid framework which is intutive and easy to understand and at the same time very robust.
-- This framework should also be responsive and adapts to the device width.
+- Rresponsive CSS utilities to adapts to the device width.

-This framework should be well written and have a small download footprint.

 **All the above requirements point to one of the most famous design libraries i.e. `Bootstrap`**